Code-Institute-Submissions/dublin_intercambio/README.md

 ![Contact page wireframe](documentation/wireframes/contact.png)

-After creating the wireframes to create the structure, I moved on to creating mockups using powerpoint to focus on the look and feel of the site as this was an important element of the prject.
+After creating the wireframes to define the structure, I moved on to creating mockups using powerpoint to focus on the look and feel of the site as this was an important element of the prject.

-The inspiration for the color theme of the website was born from the combination of the warm and friendly atmosphere that was required and also from the Spanish flag.
-I wanted to harness the Spanish connection and influence with the project.
+The inspiration for the color theme of the website was born from the combination of the warm and friendly atmosphere that was required and also from the colours of the Spanish flag.
+I wanted to harness the Spanish connection and influence of the project.

 While I am aware that yellow can sometimes be a problematic colour, it was an important element of the design due the fact that it is a key colour of the Spansih flag.
 With this in mind special attention was given to testing the contract of the white text against the yellow